-- Combine the mashed vegetables well with the masala.
+- Combine the mashed vegetables well with the masala base.

-- If the vegetable becomes too dry and then add some more water.
+- If the gravy becomes too dry or thick and then add some water.

-- On a flat pan, heat some butter.
+- Slice the pavs.
+On a flat pan or skillet, heat some butter.

-- When the butter melts, keep the pavs on the melted butter so that it absorbs the butter and fry for a minute.
+- When the butter melts, keep the pav on the melted butter so that it absorbs the butter and fry for a minute.
+Toast the second side and also pan fry for a minute.

-- If you want to make the pav crisp, fry for a few more minutes.
+- If you want to make the pav crisp, fry for a few more minutes both the sides.
 Serve the pavs hot with the bhaji.

-If you don’t want to add butter, then you can also make the pav bhaji in oil.
+- If you don’t want to add butter, then you can also make the bhaji in oil.

-If you don’t have Pav Bhaji Masala, then add Garam Masala.
-I have made Pav Bhaji with Garam Masala only and nobody could tell the difference.
-In this scenario, then just add some Dry Mango Powder/Amchur to the Pav Bhaji to get that slightly sour taste.
+- If you don’t have pav bhaji masala, then add garam masala.
+I have made bhaji with garam masala only and nobody could tell the difference.
+In this scenario, just add some dry mango powder/amchur to the bhaji to get that slightly sour taste.

 Quantity is 1 or 2 tsp garam masala with 1 tsp amchur/dry mango powder.
-If you are adding this than don’t add the ½ tsp garam masala mentioned above.
-That is only meant if you are using Pav Bhaji Masala.
+If you are adding this then don’t add the ½ tsp garam masala mentioned above.
+That is only meant if you are using pav bhaji masala.